Strawberry Shortcake Icebox Cake

 Description

-This Strawberry Shortcake Icebox Cake is an easy dessert that’s perfect for summer!
-Made with fresh strawberries, a berry cream filling and soft ladyfingers, it’s light, simple and layered to perfection!
+This Strawberry Shortcake Icebox Cake is so refreshing, and perfect for hot summer days!
+Made with fresh strawberries, a berry cream filling, and soft ladyfinger cookies.

 Ingredients